 ‘Pending-like’ Subscription Versions are defined to be Subscription Versions that contain a status of pending, conflict, cancel-pending, or failed.
 These will be required to be cleaned-up (activated or cancelled) prior to the execution of the migration process, so that none exist during the migration process.
 This includes pending-like PTO Subscription Versions, even though PTOs do not contain an LRN.

-‘Pending-like’ Blocks are defined to be Blocks that are scheduled for future-activation.
-These should be cleaned-up (re-sent) prior to the execution of the migration process, so that none exist during the migration process.

 “Old” history data containing a status of cancelled or old with an empty FailedSP-List will NOT be migrated.